*This page contains affiliate links. Please read our disclosure for more info.

-The shirt method is basically a principle of mine that confirms that anybody can be an expert in any field as long as they put some time and effort into it.
+The shirt method is basically a principle of mine that confirms that anybody can learn any skill and be an expert in any field as long as they put some time and effort into it.
 Sounds easy, but let me explain in detail.

 Back in my hometown, I used to be an English teacher.
 I wasn’t earning loads of money, but I had a decent salary for the average Mexican.
 I didn’t depend on anybody.
 I was paying my own bills, and that is just how I wanted to roll in the Netherlands.
 But it happened that being a teacher in Mexico is not as easy as being a teacher in the Netherlands.
 In the Netherlands, you need so much more preparation to be able to teach.
 You need more degrees and courses and they prefer to hire native English speakers.
 Moreover, you need to have a decent level of Dutch, which I didn’t have.